Mission-Focused Information Statements

 WHEREAS Oakwood University has a legal duty to protect its Corporate name:

-Voted: "We support and affirm the University Administration's determination to protect and preserve the educational mission of Oakwood University in compliance with all SACS accreditation standards, including 3.2.13.
+Voted: "We support and affirm the University Administration's determination to protect and preserve the educational mission of Oakwood University in compliance with all SACSCOC accreditation standards, including 3.2.13.

 Voted: "We recommend that the University Administration review all independent ministries (present and future) to insure their compliance with University governance structure, institutional policy and SACS accreditation standards if they wish to operate on the Oakwood University campus."
 Voted, 10/22/2012